Erik Jonsson School of Engineering and Computer Science

 The School of Engineering and Computer Science does not offer a minor in Computer Engineering at this time.

-- Six semester credit hours of Calculus are counted under the Mathematics Core above, and two semester credit hours of Calculus are counted as Major Preparatory Courses.
+4. Six hours of Calculus are counted under the Mathematics Core above, and two hours of Calculus are counted as Major Preparatory Courses.

-- One semester credit hour of CE 1202 counted under Science core above, and one under Major Preparatory courses.
+5. One hour of CE 1202 counted under Science core above, and one under Major Preparatory courses.